Best plants for winter colour

 Wintersweet (Chimonanthus praecox ‘Luteus’)

 You know when this plant is ‘in da house’ – or rather ‘in da garden’ – as the scent is sweet, slightly sultry and carries a long way.
 Loads of creamy yellow flowers are followed by handsome vase-shaped seed capsules.
-Image via Pootershow on Flickr.

-How to buy these plants
+Best places to buy winter plants